use-ink/ink-docs/docs/intro/how-it-works.md

 ## Smart Contracts vs. Parachains
 One of the first questions we typically get when somebody learns about Substrate, Polkadot, or Kusama is when to develop a parachain vs. when to develop a smart contract.

 The distinction here is that in the context of Polkadot and Kusama a parachain leases a slot for a couple of months for up to two years.
-The deal with a lease is that the parachain gets a fixed slot for executing its business logic (typically refered to as its _state transition function_) and can persist its modified state in a block.
+The deal with a lease is that the parachain gets a fixed slot for executing its business logic (typically referred to as its _state transition function_) and can persist its modified state in a block.
 In Substrate terminology this state transition function is called the chain's _runtime_.

 The distinction to other ecosystems here is that, in the context of Polkadot, parachains and smart contracts exist at different layers of the stack: _smart contracts sit on top of parachains_.
 Parachains would usually be described as layer-1 blockchains ‒ except for that they don't have to build their own security, are upgradable, and interoperable.